Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 * Your server must be on port 80, or you must forward 80 to 3000.
 Otherwise friend requests may cause lockups on other servers.
 See commandline switches below.
 * Your server must also have 8080 available for websockets.
 [Websockets](http://en.wikipedia.org/wiki/WebSockets) are how the browser talks in 'real time' to the server.
+* Due to a bug, your server must block, not just filter, port 443.

 *(Installing with Apache?
 See [[Installing on Ubuntu Apache]] or the [Unofficial Diaspora with Apache2](http://blog.fejes.ca/?p=41) guide.)*